This week on 60 Minutes, correspondent Lesley Stahla stand-up comedian and host of "The Daily Show" on Comedy Central.

 This time, Noah heard the roar as a crowd of thousands responded with laughter.

 That immediate feedback is why Noah told Stahl that stand-up will always be his passion.

 "I don't know where anything else will go in life.
 I know that I will always be doing stand-up for as long as I am able to do stand-up comedy," Noah said during the interview.
 "It may be to a hundred people, it may be to a thousand people, it may be to 20,000 people.
 I will always be doing stand-up comedy for as long as I can."

-The video above was produced by Brit McCandless Famer and Will Croxton.
+The video above was originally published on December 19, 2021 and was produced by Brit McCandless Famer and Will Croxton.
 It was edited by Will Croxton.

 for more features.